noamgariani11/Mock-Report/CaseNotes.md

 Like the others this is data.
 I tried using the same openssl command with this one to no avail.

-This took a while for me to realise, but looking at the slack space of the txt files in yone/notes shows something promising.
+This took a while for me to realise, but looking at the slack space of the txt files in Yone/notes shows something promising.

-To check the slack space I only knew how to do this in the windows version of autopsy (I'm sure there's a way to do it in linux, but it's easier to do it in windows for me because I already know how).
-So I downdloaded the file again from picoctf then used 7zip to extract the disk image.
+To check the slack space I only knew how to do this in the Windows version of Autopsy (I'm sure there's a way to do it in Linux, but it's easier to do it in Windows for me because I already know how).
+So I downloaded the file again from picoCTF and then used 7zip to extract the disk image.
 Then I uploaded it to autopsy using a very similar process.

 ![image](https://user-images.githubusercontent.com/91398631/232177032-b395912e-dccd-4028-a66f-e2aa750221c4.png)